build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 Thus, if you use Amazon Cognito as you OpenID Connect provider for your Blazor WebAssembly application, you will experience time-out when sign-in because it doesn’t support the prompt=none parameter.
 You may want to build your custom version of the AuthenticationService.js file as mentioned [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/additional-scenarios?view=aspnetcore-6.0#build-a-custom-version-of-the-authenticationmsal-javascript-library), but I don’t recommend this workaround.
 You will find yourself maintaining your own fork of this library which is highly sensitive since it is related to identity.

-### AWS service APIs call from Blazor WebAssembly, why it is not supported
+### AWS Aervice APIs Call from Blazor WebAssembly, Why It Is Not Supported

 Another limitation comes from the [lack of support for the System.Security.Cryptography APIs on Blazor WebAssembly since .NET 5](https://docs.microsoft.com/en-us/dotnet/core/compatibility/cryptography/5.0/cryptography-apis-not-supported-on-blazor-webassembly).
 To make an API call to AWS services, you need to sign your request with the AWS Sigv4 algorithm.
 The AWS SDK for .NET relies on the System.Security.Cryptography APIs.
 So you can’t use the AWS SDK for .NET to make API call to AWS services.

-### Backend For Frontend pattern is your Best Friend Forever
+### Backend for Frontend Pattern Is Your Best Friend Forever

 OK, so what does it mean?
 Is the game over?
 The short answer is no. You can call the Backend For Frontend pattern to the rescue.
 This pattern is becoming more and more popular in the SPA application development space to apply a strict separation of concerns between your frontend needs and your backend needs.
 But it can help to secure your application too.